flokleiser/nextjs-flo/README.md

 ## Currently working on:

-- [ ] page transitions

 ## TO FIX:

 - [ ] Look into ways to optimize website
 - [ ] Look into "key" elements --> maybe it will make website faster?

-- [ ] Image gallery : image swiping animations, exit animation
+- [ ] Image gallery : image swiping animations

 - [x] Make "Education/Experience" and "Skills" collapsable?
     - [x] framer motion for smooth animation?